 Our dual-class structure may result in a lower or more volatile market price of our Class A common stock, adverse publicity or other adverse consequences.
 For example, certain index providers have announced and implemented restrictions on including companies with multi-class share structures in certain of their indices.
 In July 2017, FTSE Russell announced that it plans to require new constituents of its indices to have greater than 5% of a company's voting rights in the hands of public stockholders.
 Also in 2017, MSCI, a leading stock index provider, opened public consultations on their treatment of no-vote and multi-class structures and temporarily barred new multi-class listings from certain of its indices.
 However, in October 2018, MSCI announced its decision to include equity securities "with unequal voting structures" in its indices and to launch a new index that specifically includes voting rights in its eligibility criteria.
 Previously, S&P Dow Jones also excluded companies utilizing dual or multi-class capital structures from its indices, including the S&P 500, the S&P MidCap 400, and the S&P SmallCap 600, which together make up the S&P Composite 1500.
 However, in April 2023, it reversed this policy and announced that companies with dual or multi-class capital structures will again be eligible for inclusion on its indices.
-Under such announced policies, the dual-class structure of our common stock would make us ineligible for inclusion in certain indices and, as a result, mutual funds, exchange-traded funds, and other investment vehicles that attempt to passively trade companies excluded from such indices, but it is possible that they may adversely affect valuations as compared to similar companies that are included.
-Because of the dual-class structure of our common stock, we will likely be excluded from certain indices, and we cannot assure you that other stock indices will not take similar actions.
-Given the sustained flow of investment funds into passive strategies that seek to track certain indices certain stock indices would likely preclude investment by many of these funds and would make our Class A common stock less attractive to other investors.
+Under such announced policies, the dual-class structure of our common stock would make us ineligible for inclusion in certain indices and, as a result, mutual funds, exchange-traded funds, and other investment vehicles that attempt to passively track those indices would not invest in our Class A common stock.
+It is unclear what effect, if any, these policies will have on the valuations of publicly traded companies excluded from such indices, but it is possible that they may adversely affect valuations as compared to similar companies that are included.
+Because of the dual-class structure of our common stock, we will likely be excluded from certain indices, and we cannot assure you th certain stock indices would likely preclude investment by many of these funds and would make our Class A common stock less attractive to other investors.
 As a result, the trading price of our Class A common stock could be adversely affected.